 When you’re on holiday, you can sometimes feel a bit guilty for eating too much and not working out.
 But just because you’re away from the gym, that doesn’t mean you can’t do a little exercise in the sun!

-This outdoor gym is very popular but don’t be afraid to give it a try, everyone is very welcoming.
+This outdoor gym in Barcelona is very popular but don’t be afraid to give it a try, everyone is very welcoming.

 If you get too hot working out, the best way to cool off is with a quick dip in the Balearic Sea.
 Or you can even have a dip for a little extra cardio work!

 Between the mountains and the sea you can find everything you need to play amateur or professional golf.

 Spain, for example, has some of the most beautiful courses in the world, designed and prepared to competition level.